 Rather than depending on research institutions breeding the beetles and releasing them to farmers, he said it could be more efficient to attract those that are already living on farms and in the wild to the coffee orchards.

-Many award winning Ka`u Coffees, such as Rusty's Hawaiian,
+Many award winning Ka`u Coffees, such as Rusty's Hawaiian, are processed with water from the well in Pahala.
+Photo by Julia Neal |

 Dr. Shawm Steinman, owner of Daylight Mind Coffee Co. and Coffea Consulting, talked about the importance of fermentation process in determining coffee quality and coffee taste.
 Fermentation allows "critters" to remove the mucilage (the cherry) off the coffee bean.
 Yeast, bacteria and fungi all love devouring the coffee cherry, which is comprised of a lot of sugar and water.